Lawn planner: a guide to maintain your lawn all year round

 Keep mowing, gradually raising the height to 3cm.

-Feed with Autumn food like EverGreen Autumn to toughen up the lawn for the winter, and kill off any moss present, which must be raked out when black.
+Feed with Autumn food like Miracle-Gro EverGreen Autumn Lawn Care or Miracle-Gro EverGreen Premium Plus Autumn & Spring Lawn Food to toughen up the lawn for the winter, and kill off any moss present, which must be raked out when black.
 Spike the lawn to aid drainage over the winter.

 Remove fallen leaves either by raking or raising the mower height and sucking up the leaves shredding them, which will help in the composting process.

 If turfing was not carried out last month, this should be done before the winter weather sets in, give the turf time to grow strong roots.
 Make sure to keep it wet and don’t use a roller to flatten it into place.

 Make sure you are regularly removing fallen leaves of the grass, also to make sure you pick up any fruits that have dropped.
 This will help the grass from picking up any diseases and also it can be used in your compost bin.

 If you have not already done so, make sure to feed the lawn before Winter sets in!

 Mow if really needed, but only if the weather is still mild, this will also remove any more leaves in the process.
 Do not let the grass grow too long making it flop over, as this will encourage bald patches and disease to develop.

 Keep off the lawn in frosty or wet weather, stick to using the path.